snipx-io/template/README.md

     ```
     npm install
     ```
 3. The [run](./run/) directory is where the building happens.
-Currently, there are two compilation scripts:
+Currently, there are two compilation scripts and one linting script:

     - [npm run dev](./run/dev.js)
         - bundle [webpack development mode](./config/webpack/development.js)